benallfree/gobot/plop-templates/readme/readme.md

 # The binary package manager for Node

-_Manage and run binaries as `package.json` npm dependencies.
+_Manage and run binaries via npm.
 CLI and API interfaces._

 ## Table of Contents